ersc-docs/ersc-docs.github.io/pages/faq.md

 >5. <b><u>Launch the vanilla game in offline mode (read NOTE above)</u></b>, and complete the battle.
 >6.
 Once the battle is over, close the game, change the converted file type back into .co2, and put the vanilla saves back in
 >7.
 Continue seamless coop normally
+>
+>
+> You could alternatively use the debug tool and warp yourself to Divine Gate Front Staircase
+>
+> But as always when things like this is done.
+Make a back up before hand.
 </details>

 <details markdown="block">